flutter/flutter-intellij/docs/readme.md

 ### Installation

-The Flutter Plugin is hosted in our own plugin repository.
+The Flutter plugin is hosted in our own plugin repository.
 Before it can be installed, the repository needs to be added to the IDE.

 1. Open plugin preferences (**Preferences>Plugins**)
 1. Select **”Browse repositories…”**